-- General Criteria Site MEETS ALL EIGHT GENERAL CRITERIA under the Policy. - Groundwater Media-Specific Criteria Site meets the criteria in Class 2.
-The contaminant plume that exceeds WQOs is less than 250 feet in length.
-There is no free product.
-The nearest existing water supply well or surface water body is greater than 1,000 feet from the defined plume boundary.
-The dissolved concentration of benzene is less than 3,000 micrograms per liter (μg/L), and the dissolved concentration of MTBE is less than 1,000 μg/L. - Petroleum Vapor Intrusion to Indoor Air Site meets Criteria 2 (b).
-A Site-specific risk assessment for the vapor intrusion pathway was conducted and demonstrates that human health is protected to the satisfaction of the regulatory agency. - Direct Contact and Outdoor Air Exposure Site meets Criteria 3 (a).
+- General Criteria Site MEETS ALL EIGHT GENERAL CRITERIA under the Policy. - Groundwater Media-Specific Criteria Site releases Have Not Likely Affected Groundwater.
+Soil does not contain sufficient mobile constituents (leachate, vapors, or light non-aqueous-phase liquids) to cause groundwater to exceed the groundwater criteria in this Policy. - Petroleum Vapor Intrusion to Indoor Air Site meets Criteria 2 (b).
+A site-specific risk assessment for the vapor intrusion pathway was conducted and demonstrates that human health is protected to the satisfaction of the regulatory agency. - Direct Contact and Outdoor Air Exposure Site meets Criteria 3 (a).
 Maximum concentrations of petroleum constituents in soil from confirmation soil samples are less than or equal to those listed in Table 1 of the Policy.